 The use of certain cleaning agents, including but not limited to powdered abrasives, solvents, and industrial strength cleaners is not recommended.
 Always follow the manufacturer's instructions.
-Check that the cleaner/polish is suitable for use with cushioned vinyl floor coverings.

 Interior Doormat and Rug Selection

 To avoid staining or discoloration of vinyl flooring, only use doormats or rugs made of natural fibers.
 The rubber-backed mat provided by Airstream is suitable for outdoor use only.